List of Madam Secretary characters: Kat Sandoval

 Katelyn "Kat" Sandoval is the policy advisor to Secretary of State Elizabeth McCord.
 She once served as the Chief of Staff to the United States Ambassador to the United Nations, but left politics to become an avocado farmer in California after allegedly throwing a chair at a difficult diplomat.
 She is bisexual, divorced, and has a child named Desi.
 She is portrayed by Sara Ramirez.

-Mike Barnow
+Michael Barnow

-Mike Barnow (Kevin Rahm) is a political official who is said to drift between the United States Cabinet departments.
+Michael "Mike B." Barnow (Kevin Rahm) is a political official who is said to drift between the United States Cabinet departments.
 He is a Rhodes Scholar who turned his brilliant legal career into a promising political career that was cut short by a scandalous divorce six years prior to his first appearance in the series.
 He is often seen assisting Secretary McCord.

 During the fifth season, Mike runs Elizabeth's campaign for president and, after her election, he serves as her interim White House Chief of Staff (a job he did not want) for her first 100 days in office, until Elizabeth convinces Russell Jackson to come out of retirement; Mike subsequently becomes counselor to the President (the position he originally wanted in her administration).